Have you noticed some Pinterest accounts have branded board covers? Pretty cool, right?!

 In 2016 Pinterest did a redesign and changed the dimensions of the board covers… twice!
 And they used to be different dimensions on desktops versus the app.
 But ever since November 2016, the cover image has thankfully remained the same size.
 On desktops the cover images are a perfect square.
 And the board covers on the Pinterest app are square as well.
 YAY!
 This makes it so much easier to design covers that fit on both desktops and the mobile app.

 I just finished updating all my custom Pinterest board covers – and they look good on both desktop and mobile devices.
 (Yay!)
 I made a Canva template and it went pretty quick to make them all.
-You can download my Canva template below – or you can make your own using these instructions:
+You can download my Canva template in my Free Resources area – or you can make your own using these instructions:

 - Create a graphic that is 800 pixels wide by 800 pixels tall.